Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 Epsom salts will help with chlorophyll production and improve nutrient uptake of fertilization, giving plants a big helping hand to make the plants adaption to it’s new environment much easier.

-After planting water plants in with a solution of 1 gallon of water mixed with 1 tablespoon Epsom salt.
+After planting water plants in with a solution of 1 gallon of water mixed with 1 tablespoon Epsom salts.

 Prevent Leaf Curling – When plants are lacking in magnesium, they may show symptoms of deficiency with leaf curling.
 Add Epson salt to the soil by sprinkling and watering in or dissolve 1 tablespoon per gallon of water and thoroughly drench the soil.